Vendor Managed Inventory (VMI) – Best Tricks to be Successful

 If you are new to vendor managed inventory and probably thinking of starting up with the process and want to understand how can you work with it, then below example can give you an approach towards it.

 In the below diagram, you will see, the vendor produces the products and distributes among the retailers equally.
 Once the sale is made, he compares the demand for products in each retail store.
 He notices the Product A and B made a better sale as compared to C. Vendor then does the Inventory Forecast and gets the count for the next production and distribution among the retailers.

 The above example is based on small scale production data.
 Imagine distributing 100 product types having more than 1000 count each among 50 retailers and manually comparing and managing excel sheet for each.
 Quite tortuous isn’t it?
 To make this process simpler, there is a vendor managed inventory feature offered by companies delivering products and introducing growth strategies for retailing/manufacturing/e-commerce businesses.

-One such company is EasyEcom which provides an omnichannel workflow experience for brands involved in manufacturing / retailing / eCommerce business across the globe.
-Few of its key features involve,
+EasyEcom provides an omnichannel workflow experience for brands involved in manufacturing / retailing / eCommerce business across the globe.
+A few of the key features involve,

 - Inventory Management for major marketplaces (Amazon/eBay/Etsy/Walmart)